AnswerDotAI/fastaudit/README.md

 ## Audit scope

 Auditing is opt-in per logical task.
-The audit hook is registered globally, but permission checks only run while `audit_perms()` is active.
+The audit hook and call monitor are registered globally, but permission checks only run while `audit_perms()` is active.
 This matters for async code.
-A global boolean or counter would leak audit state between unrelated coroutines.
-A `ContextVar` lets audit state follow the logical task instead.

-Auditing is opt-in per logical task: the hook only enforces while `audit_perms()` is active, with state stored in a `ContextVar` rather than a global flag.
-This is the smallest change that makes audit scope follow async tasks correctly.
-A global boolean or counter would leak audit state across unrelated coroutines whenever one audited task awaits, so a `gather()` of mixed audited and unaudited work would behave incoherently — peer tasks would either inherit checks they should not have, or run unchecked while an audited peer is awaiting. `ContextVar` gives logical scoping: child tasks inherit at creation time, nested contexts restore cleanly via tokens, and the guard follows execution flow rather than scheduler order.
-Threads are denied in the audit sandbox since context variables otherwise is not maintained.
+A global boolean or counter would leak audit state between unrelated coroutines whenever one audited task awaits.
+A `ContextVar` gives logical scoping: child tasks inherit at creation time, nested contexts restore cleanly via tokens, and the guard follows execution flow rather than scheduler order.
+Threads are denied in the audit sandbox since context variables otherwise are not maintained.

 The checker is built once inside a closure rather than read from module globals on every event.
 Allowed roots are normalized at construction time, the event-classification sets are converted to `frozenset`, and the helpers used in the hot path — `realpath`, `dirname`, `fsdecode`, `os.sep` — are captured as local names.
 Nothing the hook depends on lives in a mutable global that a generated cell could clear, replace, or reassign.
 This is not a security barrier against introspection or frame walking; it is a deliberate effort to remove the easy, accidental disabling paths that an enthusiastic LLM is most likely to take when retrying after a `PermissionError`.